-- Q. Why do you recommend that the 34.5kV FBR Plan retail revenue increase be implemented by increasing the current energy charges? - A. The reasoning is the same as already outlined in Section A previously; i.e., handling this type of adjustment as an energy adjustment is simple, common, reasonably accurate, and particularly appropriate given the relatively minor magnitude of the adjustment.
+Q. Why do you recommend that the 34.5kV FBR Plan retail revenue increase be implemented by increasing the current energy charges?

+A. The reasoning is the same as already outlined in Section A previously; i.e., handling this type of adjustment as an energy adjustment is simple, common, reasonably accurate, and particularly appropriate given the relatively minor magnitude of the adjustment.
 Energy adjustments are an industry-accepted approach for flowing through cost changes that occur between full or "traditional" rate cases.
 For example, Southern Pioneer's current ECA is an energy-based charge established to flow through not only energy cost but also demand cost changes from the amount embedded in rates during the last full rate case.
 Similarly, Southern Pioneer's PTS rider is an energy adjustment established to pass through changes in property tax expense increases since the last full rate case.
-Further, similar methodology was accepted by the Commission in Southern Pioneer's DSC-FBR Plan Annual Update filing submitted and approved in Docket Nos.
-14-SPEE-507-RTS, 15-SPEE-519-RTS, 16-SPEE-497-RTS and in Southern Pioneer's first 34.5kV FBR Plan Annual Update filing in Docket No. 16-SPEE-501-TAR.
-I would also point out that, especially given the results (i.e., increase of 0.58 percent), the additional effort required to attempt a sort of proportionate change for each rate component is neither economical nor a good use of resources and defeats the intent to minimize consulting and regulatory cost.
+Further, similar methodology was accepted by the Commission in Southern Pioneer's DSC-FBR and 34.5kV FBR Plan Annual Update filing submitted and approved in Docket Nos.
+14-SPEE-507-RTS, 15-SPEE-519-RTS, 16-SPEE-501-TAR, and 17-SPEE-476-TAR.
+I would also point out that, especially given the results (i.e., slight increase of 0.09 percent), the additional effort required to attempt a sort of proportionate change for each rate component is neither economical nor a good use of resources and defeats the intent to minimize consulting and regulatory cost.
 However, it is possible that this adjustment methodology could change in future years of the 34.5kV FBR Plan; but given the minor change being made, the benefits of an energy-based adjustment outweigh doing something more detailed, expensive, potentially controversial, and time consuming.